hyex-research/AquaFetch/readme.md

 # get data of 10 random stations
 df = dataset.fetch(10, as_dataframe=True)
 df.shape  # remember this is a multiindexed dataframe  with shape (26388, 280)

-# If we get both static and dynamic data
+# If we want to get both static and dynamic data
 static, dynamic = dataset.fetch(stations='912101A', static_features="all", as_dataframe=True)
 static.shape, dynamic.unstack().shape   # ((1, 187), (26388, 28))